 For that reason, Michelin starred restaurants line up around the block to add Alsatian selections to their wine lists.
 The region boasts a rich tradition of excellence produced by family run operations that go way back— and that’s where Pierre Sparr enters the picture.
 The family began establishing the estate in the 17th century.
 Just as George Washington began his first presidential term, the Sparr family began a drastic expansion of land holdings.
 However, many of these vineyards were decimated during World War II and had to be completely restored.

 This tenacity continues with the twelve generation which has begun to add their vigor to the family business and legacy.
 The latest Sparr completed study in oenology and worked in Napa of all places for Pernod-Ricard before returning to the family estate in 2010.
 He came back with a chip on his shoulder, and since then the winery has been on a tear.

-The results have been stunning- starting with this ode to crisp, dry, tangy peach in Alsace’s excellent 2019 vintage.
-The 2019 Pierre Sparr Riesling features the perfect balance of juicy citrus flavors with bone-dry minerality– making it the ideal compliment to so many different food pairings from different cuisine around the world.
+The results have been stunning- starting with this ode to crisp, dry, tangy peach in Alsace’s excellent 2020 vintage.
+The 2020 Pierre Sparr Riesling features the perfect balance of juicy citrus flavors with bone-dry minerality– making it the ideal compliment to so many different food pairings from different cuisine around the world.
 It’s no surprise that somms geek out over bottles like these.
-As Master Sommelier, Brahm Callahan noted “While their top wines can be pricey, they make an AC Riesling that, for $15, will blow your hair back.”
-That’s what we have today.